istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 $ kubectl get servicerolebindings.rbac.istio.io --all-namespaces
 {{< /text >}}

-To make sure not to apply any `v1alpha1` security policy accidentally in the future, remove the CRD of the `v1alpha1` security policy with the following commands:
+To make sure not to accidentally apply any `v1alpha1` security policy in the future, remove the CRD of the `v1alpha1` security policy using the following commands:

 {{< text bash >}}
 $ kubectl delete crd policies.authentication.istio.io